Supergroups, q-series and 3-manifolds

 of closed oriented connected 3-manifolds $M^3$ ``colored'' by

 where $C_i$ are the following subgroups of $C:=\C/\Z\times \C/\Z$:

-Note that in particular $\mathcal{C}$ is empty for integer homology spheres, and, more generally, for manifolds such that all elements of $H^1(M^3,\Z)$ have order at most 2.
+Note that in particular $\mathcal{C}$ is empty for integer homology spheres and, more generally, for manifolds such that all elements of $H^1(M^3,\Z)$ have order at most 2.
 For a given 3-manifolds, the values of the invariant are determined from its realization by a surgery on a framed link in $S^3$.
-Without going into details, in order to compute the invariant, one starts the corresponding invariant of the framed link, with each component $I$ labeled by the elements $(X_I,Y_I)\in \C\times \C$ such that
+Without going into details, in order to compute the invariant, one starts with the corresponding invariant of the framed link with each component $I$ labeled by the elements $(X_I,Y_I)\in \C\times \C$ such that

-These labels have meaning of highest weights of representations of $\mathcal{U}^H_q(\mathfrak{sl}(2|1))$ satisfying certain conditions.
-To produce the invariant of the 3-manifold, for each link component $I$ one then sums over a finite subset of representations with weights satisfying
+These labels correspond to highest weights of certain representations of $\mathcal{U}^H_q(\mathfrak{sl}(2|1))$.
+To reproduce the invariant of the 3-manifold, for each link component $I$ one then sums over a finite subset of representations with weights satisfying

 where $\mathfrak{m}_I$ is an element of $H_1(M^3,C)$ represented by a meridian on the boundary of the tubular neighborhood of the link component\footnote{That is a small cycle going once around the link component.}.
 Note that for an arbitrary surgery representation of $M^3$ and an element (\ref{CGP-omega}) it is not always true that that $\omega(\mathfrak{m}_I)\in C\setminus \cup_{i=1}^3 C_I$ and the weights $(X_I,Y_I)$ can satisfy the conditions (\ref{CGP-rep-conditions}).
 If it is true that $\omega(\mathfrak{m}_I)\in C\setminus \cup_{i=1}^3 C_I$ for all link components $I$, the surgery representation is called \textit{computable} for a given pair $(M^3,\omega)$.